debate-map/app/README.md

 [![Join the chat at https://gitter.im/DebateMap/Lobby](https://badges.gitter.im/DebateMap/Lobby.svg)](https://gitter.im/DebateMap/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![See the task list at https://trello.com/b/7ZhagPiN](https://img.shields.io/badge/tasks-on%20trello-blue.svg)](https://trello.com/b/7ZhagPiN)

-The [Debate Map](https://debatemap.live) project is an interactive web platform aimed at improving the efficiency of discussion and debate.
+The [Debate Map](https://debatemap.live) project is a web platform aimed at improving the efficiency of discussion and debate.
 It's crowd-sourced and open-source, and welcomes reader contributions.

 Its primary improvements are (in short):
 * Restructuring dialogue to make use of both dimensions.